 It’s practical and inexpensive tips that keep a house sparkling.

-This book is perfect for newlyweds, college students, domestically impaired and anyone who wants a cleaner home without the hassle.
-Pick up your own copy of Home-Ec 101: Skills for Everyday Living now at Amazon, Barnes & Noble or your own favorite bookstore.
+This book is perfect for newlyweds, college students, the domestically impaired, and anyone who wants a cleaner home without the hassle.
+Pick up your own copy of Home-Ec 101: Skills for Everyday Living now at Amazon, Barnes & Noble, or your own favorite bookstore.

-I received a copy of Home-Ec 101 through One2One Network in order to facilitate an honest review.
+I received a copy of Home-Ec 101 through One2One Network to facilitate an honest review.
 No other compensation was received.
 The opinions, where expressed, are my own and were in no way influenced by the sponsor.
-Others experiences may vary.
+Others’ experiences may vary.